 The most obvious difference is size.
-According to U.S. Census data, Pittsburgh has a population of around 301,000, while Philly has a population of 1,584,138 as of 2018.
+According to U.S. Census data, Pittsburgh has a population of about 300,000, while Philly has a population of about 1.6 million.
 A higher population translates into more of everything, which can be good or bad depending on your perspective.
 Let’s delve deeper into the specifics.

 Pittsburgh is the major metropolitan area in Western Pennsylvania, and it's two hours from Cleveland and Lake Erie.
 It's home to several large rivers, including the Ohio, Allegheny, Mississippi, and Monongahela.
 Dating back to the Civil War, the city’s history is rooted in steel production and coal mining.
 This “Steel City” fell on hard times as the years passed, but reinvented itself several times.

 Pittsburgh's 2017 Age-Friendly Greater Pittsburgh Action Plan won accolades for its modern technology and transportation plans, and its suburbs have been hailed as a very livable area.
 It's also widely recognized for its universities, hospitals, small manufacturing, intriguing older neighborhoods, and extensive parks and recreation system.
 At last count, 55places listed 31 active lifestyle communities in Western Pennsylvania.